Overview of Fundoplication Antireflux Surgery

 In addition, surgery may be suitable for patients who have any of the following:

 - concerns about the long-term side effects or costs associated with medication

 - certain complications of GERD (e.g. Barrett’s esophagus, narrowing of the inside space of the esophagus)

-- symptoms of GERD outside the esophagus (e.g. asthma, hoarseness, cough, chest pain, aspiration)
+- atypical symptoms of GERD from regurgitation (e.g. asthma, hoarseness, cough, chest pain, aspiration)